This is for those who have paid the deposit for the winter meet already. The balance is due by 31st December 2023.

-The accommodation for this meet will be £150 per person for the week.
+The accommodation will cost £155 per person for the week.
 After the deposit, this is £95.

-Members will also need to arrange their own travel to and from the hostel.
+Members will also need to arrange their own travel to and from the accommodation.

-Members will need to arrange their food for the week – there is a fully equipped kitchen onsite and local shops and pubs.
+Members will need to arrange their food for the week – each house / lodge will have a kitchen and there are local shops and pubs.

 PLEASE NOTE – By paying for this meet you are committing to attending the meet.
 If you cannot attend we will not be able to refund payment unless you can find another person to attend in your place.

 If the meet sells out and you cannot attend, you can then attempt to sell your space to another club member.
 Only once they have paid for the meet will you be able to get a refund for any money paid.